-As part of the American Heart Association’s 2022 Get With the Guidelines initiatives to improve outcomes for patients who experience heart disease or stroke, Lawrence General was among several lauded with gold and silver awards based on treatment protocols, medical therapies and other criteria.
-The group determined the honors using material submitted during the 2021 calendar year.
+As part of the American Heart Association’s 2023 Get With the Guidelines initiatives to improve outcomes for patients who experience heart disease or stroke, Lawrence General was among several lauded with gold plus and gold awards based on treatment protocols, medical therapies and other criteria.
+The group determined the honors using material submitted during the 2022 calendar year.

 Lawrence General received its Resuscitation Gold (Adult) award after demonstrating it provided evidence-based care to patients who experienced an in-hospital resuscitation or received post-cardiac arrest care following a cardiac event.

 The goal of the program, according to the American Heart Association, is to “save more lives by preventing in-hospital cardiac arrest and optimizing outcomes through benchmarking, quality improvement, knowledge translation, and research.”

 The Get With the Guidelines – Stroke Gold Plus honor recognizes Lawrence General’s performance over 24 consecutive months.
 To qualify for the award, a hospital must demonstrate compliance within seven of the Get With the Guidelines Stroke Achievement Measures in at least 85% of all eligible patients and document their findings in a written application.
 Achievement measures largely center around treatment plans and medications given to stroke patients.

 According to the American Heart Association, stroke kills over 128,000 people each year and is a leading cause of serious, long-term disability.
 A patient’s outcome largely depends on how and when they receive treatment.